Schneegans/Burn-My-Windows/docs/how-to-create-new-effects.md

 ## Adding a Preferences Page

+There should be two sliders in this example: The animation duration and the width of the fading gradient.

-If your effect should support GNOME Shell 3.3x _and_ GNOME Shell 40+, you will have to provide two `*.ui` files.
+If your effect supports GNOME Shell 3.3x _and_ GNOME Shell 40+, you will have to provide two `*.ui` files for this.
 This is because starting with GNOME Shell 40, the preference dialog uses GTK4, before it used to use GTK3.
+Usually, there are only a few minor differences between the two files.
-We will load the relevant file in the `initPreferences()` method of your new effect class.
+We will load the respective file in the `initPreferences()` method of your new effect class.
-There are two sliders in this example: The animation duration and the width of the fading gradient.

 Just save the code below to `resources/ui/gtk3/simpleFadePage.ui` and `resources/ui/gtk4/simpleFadePage.ui` respectively.
 Remember to replace any occurrence of `simple-fade` with your effect's nick-name!